jedi661/UoFiddler/README.md

 Starting from version 4.10.0:

-- Requires .NET Desktop Runtime 8.0.x (or SDK) installed to run the application.
+- Requires .NET Desktop Runtime 7.0.x (or SDK) installed to run the application.
 - You can download .NET 8.0 at: <https://dotnet.microsoft.com/en-us/download/dotnet/8.0>
+- You can download .NET 8.0 at: <https://dotnet.microsoft.com/en-us/download/dotnet/7.0>
 - Minimum supported Windows version is Windows 10.

 Older versions, 4.9.28 and lower use .Net Framework 4.8